-The idea came to Penn as a way to ensure the success of his newly founded colony Pennsylvania needed the support of a united Europe to not just survive but thrive.
+The idea came to Penn as a way to ensure the success of his newly founded colony in Pennsylvania.
+The colony needed the support of a united Europe to not just survive but thrive.
 A Europe with nations divided would not be able to supply the goods, resources and quantity people to emigrate and settle in his territory.

 It took nearly three centuries for the vision of Penn to materialize and, in June 1979, the first European Parliament elected directly by its citizens was implemented.
 That Parliament had only nine member states, and all from western Europe.

 As its motto, the Euopean Union took a Latin phrase used in Penn’s essay: